 In a prior post, we shared how easy it is to use Microsoft Word Templates to create professional and consistent-looking documents.
 But because Microsoft templates and themes are stored on employee hard drives, extra steps have to be taken to allow multiple people to share and update a master file template.

 To share a document template company-wide, we recommend keeping an un-editable “master” template in a shared location for employees to download.
 Then have another version stored on a Team or SharePoint site that team members can use to continually improve the template within their workgroup.
-Your IT Provider / Office 365 Administrator can also push templates to individual users.
+Your IT Provider / Microsoft 365 Administrator can also push templates to individual users.

 6. Sensitive File Consideration